VANSH-Chugh/Ola-Data-Analysis-Project/README.md

 ## 📝 Introduction

-Urban mobility is one of the defining challenges of the modern city, and ride-hailing platforms like **Ola** have transformed how people move in and around metropolitan areas.
-This project aims to uncover key insights from a **simulated dataset** based on Ola ride bookings in **Bengaluru**, India’s tech capital, known for its complex traffic patterns and diverse commute behaviors.
+Urban mobility is one of the defining challenges of modern cities, and ride-hailing platforms like **Ola** have revolutionized how people navigate metropolitan areas.
+This project uncovers insights from a **simulated dataset** of Ola ride bookings in **Bengaluru**, India’s tech capital—renowned for its dense traffic and dynamic commuter patterns.

-The analysis applies data-driven methods to investigate user behavior, operational bottlenecks, service reliability, and satisfaction metrics—contributing toward smarter mobility solutions and better decision-making in the ride-hailing ecosystem.
+Through data-driven analysis, we explore user behavior, operational bottlenecks, service reliability, and satisfaction metrics—aiming to support smarter mobility strategies and informed decision-making within the ride-hailing ecosystem.

 ---

-## 📦 About the Data
+## 📦 About the Dataset

-The dataset used in this project is a **synthetic yet realistic representation** of Ola bookings in Bengaluru.
-It covers various aspects of mobility, customer behavior, and operational performance, allowing for a multi-faceted analysis of the ride-hailing landscape.
+The dataset is a **synthetic yet realistic representation** of Ola ride bookings in Bengaluru.
+It includes diverse information on mobility behavior, customer interactions, and operational dynamics—enabling a multifaceted analysis of the city’s ride-hailing ecosystem.

-### Dataset Columns
+### 📁 Dataset Columns

 1. **Date** – Booking date
 2. **Time** – Booking time
 3. **Booking ID** – Unique identifier per booking
 4. **Booking Status** – Success, Cancelled, or Incomplete
 5. **Customer ID** – Unique identifier per customer
-6. **Vehicle Type** – Categories include:
+6. **Vehicle Type** – Categories:
    - Auto
    - Prime Plus
    - Prime Sedan